rlepigre/itauto/README.md

-# itauto : a micro intuitionistic SMT for the Coq proof assistant
+# itauto : an  Extensible Intuitionistic SAT solver

 ## Contexte and Motivation